lauradegrazia/MuSeD_sexism_detection_videos/README.md

 <img width="255" alt="stereotype" src="https://github.com/user-attachments/assets/289dbe15-ea76-470e-a331-5309eb1c6b6c" />

+The dataset will be publicly available for research purposes.

 ## Human annotation
 MuSeD was annotated by a team of six annotators from diverse gender and age backgrounds to mitigate demographic bias.
 In our annotation process, the annotators classified content as sexist or non-sexist across different modalities.
 The process consisted of three stages: first, annotators labeled the transcript of the audio and OCR texts; second, they annotated the audio; and finally, they annotated the entire video, which included all modalities.